BlueBrain/nexus/docs/src/main/paradox/docs/fusion/architecture.md

 Pages serve a specific top level entity or functionality concerns of diverse users and activities, and provide varying access privileges to each.
 The main features that can be accessed from the home page are: @ref:[Organizations](../fusion/organizations.md), @ref:[Projects](../fusion/projects.md),  @ref:[Studios](../fusion/studios.md) and @ref:[My data](../fusion/my-data.md).

-The page @ref:[Project](../fusion/project.md), is responsible to handle all the parts for managing a single project.
+The page @ref:[Project](../fusion/project.md), is responsible for handling all aspects of managing a single project.

 The search page has been removed, but every element that was previously available on the search page now has a link on the home page.
 These links redirect users to the appropriate global search type page.